Assignment #1 (demo). Exploratory data analysis with Pandas. Solution#

 0.004207487485028101

 **4-5.
-What are mean value and standard deviation of the age of those who receive more than 50K per year (salary feature) and those who receive less than 50K per year? **
+What are the mean value and standard deviation of the age of those who receive more than 50K per year (salary feature) and those who receive less than 50K per year? **

 ages1 = data[data["salary"] == ">50K"]["age"]